-This story will appear in the 2nd edition of my first book, A Casual Traveler
+This story appears in my first book, A Casual Traveler

 Cathryn’s big question was, “How do I pack for a whole month?”
 She was faced with the dilemma of how to get her clothes, shoes, and toiletries into one small suitcase, that fit into the trunk portion of our Harley Davidson motorcycle.
 I had laid out a plan to ride all the way to Vancouver, and back, within a month…or so.

 “You only need to pack for five to seven days,” I offered, “We can do our laundry along the way when we stop for more than a day.”
 I broke the trip into segments, staying in a few different places for more than one night at a time, so we could take a rest from the bike, and not have to be on it every day of the trip.

 We met with our friends Greg and Brenda, to discuss the first leg of the trip.
 They changed their final destination, deciding to only ride as far as Milwaukee with us.
 It didn’t matter, we were going on with or without them.
 Figuring traffic would be lighter, and a hotel in downtown Milwaukee cheaper, we left at 9 am on Sunday, July 3rd.

 The border traffic was light, but they didn’t have the Nexus lane open and we had to wait with all the other peasants.
 We jumped on Interstate 94, and headed west to get out of the city, with a plan to take the back roads as far as we could.
 I got carried away, and hit Michigan Avenue (US 12) around Dearborn.
 It was definitely the scenic route, all the traffic lights allowed us plenty of time to look around.